RJ suspends flights to Rome and consolidates others to Asia

 Feb 26, 2020

-Amman, April 28, 2019 -- Royal Jordanian's General Assembly held its ordinary meeting, presided by RJ Board of Directors Chairman Said Darwazeh, on April 28 at Sheraton Hotel, Amman.
+Amman, April 26, 2018 -- The Royal Jordanian General Assembly held its ordinary and extraordinary meetings on April 26that InterContinental Hotel, Amman, presided by RJ Board of Directors Chairman Said Darwazeh.

-Attending were Board of Directors members, RJ President/CEO Stefan Pichler, the representative of the companies’ general controller, RJ accounts auditors Ernst and Young and some shareholders; the latter, in their entirety, own 93% of the company capital, which amounts to 274.6 million shares.
+Attending were Board of Directors members, RJ President/CEO Stefan Pichler, the companies’ general controller, RJ accounts auditors Ernst and Young and some shareholders; the latter, in their entirety, own 92% of the company capital, which amounts to 246.4 million shares.

-The meeting discussed the board’s report on the 2018 financial results and the business perspectives for 2019, in addition to the auditors’ report, the budget, profits and losses.
-The General Assembly agreed to all the articles under discussion.
+The ordinary meeting discussed the Board’s report on the 2017 financial results and the business perspectives for 2018, in addition to the auditors’ report, the budget, profits and losses.
+The ordinary General Assembly agreed to all the articles under discussion.

-During the AGM, Darwazeh and Pichler responded to shareholders’ questions about the airline’s performance and plans.
+During the meeting, Darwazeh and Pichler responded to shareholders’ questions about the airline’s performance and plans.